 - 21 Type y or n to help Symantec improve the automated installation. - 22 If you have network connection to the Internet, the installer checks for updates.

-If updates are discovered, you can apply them now.

-- 23 A prompt message appears to ask if the user would like to read the summary file.
-You can choose y if you want to read the install summary file. - 24 To upgrade VCS or Storage Foundation High Availability (SFHA) on the Coordination Point (CP) server systems to version 6.0.1, upgrade all the application clusters to 6.0.1.
-You then upgrade VCS or SFHA on the CP server systems.
+If updates are discovered, you can apply them now. - 23 A prompt message appears to ask if the user would like to read the summary file.
+You can choose y if you want to read the install summary file. - 24 To upgrade VCS or Storage Foundation High Availability (SFHA) on the Coordination Point (CP) server systems to version 6.0.1, upgrade VCS or SFHA on the CP server systems.
+You then upgrade all the application clusters to 6.0.1.